LaoArchAngel/fsw-wiki/questions_net.markdown

 ---

 __Q:__
-1. .NET Framework 4.5 / C# 5.0 introduced the async and await keywords.
+1. .NET Framework 4.5 / C# 5.0 introduced the 'async' and 'await' keywords, explain the intended purpose of each.
-2. Explain the intended purpose of each and a scenario where async and await would be well used.
+2. What types of situations are async and await well suited?
 3. Is async-await a good choice for long-running, high CPU tasks?

 __A:__
 1. Use the `async` modifier to specify that a method, lambda expression, or anonymous method is asynchronous.
 If you use this modifier on a method or expression, it's referred to as an async method.
 The `await` operator is applied to a task in an asynchronous method to suspend the execution of the method until the awaited task completes.
 The task represents ongoing work.
-2. Any I/O operation is a good candidate for async-await.
+2. Any *long-running, low cpu* tasks is a good candidate for async-await.
 This would include disk/file access; database activity; and remote service calls (such as web requests).
-3. No, async-await was specifically created to avoid blocking on *long-running, low cpu* tasks.
-Stated another way, async-await is a great solution for *parallelizing waits* (a list of remote service calls or db requests).
-Placing async-await around high CPU activity removes the callers ability to manage thread allocation for high CPU work, which inhibits optimal tuning in the consuming application.
+3. No, async-await was specifically created to allow for *parallelizing waiting without blocking the current thread* (ie: to parallelize a list of remote service calls or db requests).
+Utilizing async and await for high CPU methods removes the callers ability to manage thread allocation for the high CPU work which inhibits optimal tuning in the consuming application.

 ---